AEK Athens F.C.: Stadium

 Nikos Goumas Stadium was a multi-purpose stadium in Nea Filadelfeia ("New Philadelphia"), a northwestern suburb of Athens, Greece.
 It was used mostly for football matches and was the home stadium of AEK FC.
 It was named after one-time club president, Nicholas Goumas, who contributed to its building and later upgrading.
 It served as AEK's home ground since 1930.
 The Nikos Goumas Stadium had severe damages from 1999's earthquake and in 2003 was demolished with the prospect to build a new stadium for AEK FC.
-Unfortunately, prolonged obstruction, legal issues and tight deadlines lapsed this prospect until recently.
-The club now plays its home games in the 70,000-capacity "Spyros Louis" (Athens Olympic Stadium) in Athens and currently builds its new stadium in the same place where Nikos Goumas Stadium used to stand.
+Unfortunately, prolonged obstruction, legal issues, and tight deadlines caused multiple delays to the project.

+In 2004 the club moved to the 70,000-capacity "Spyros Louis" (Athens Olympic Stadium) in Athens.
 The Olympic Athletic Center of Athens, also known as OAKA, is one of the most complete European athletic complexes.

-The Olympic Athletic Center of Athens hosted the Mediterranean Games in 1991, the World Championship in Athletics in 1997, the 1994 and 2007 UEFA Champions League Finals, as well as other important athletic and cultural events, the most significant of which remains the Summer Olympics in 2004.
+It has hosted the 1991 Mediterranean Games, the 1997 World Championships in Athletics, the 1994 and 2007 UEFA Champions League Finals, as well as other important athletic and cultural events, the most significant of which remains the 2004 Summer Olympics.

-Construction on an all-new purpose-built stadium began on 28 July 2017 in the site of the old Nikos Goumas stadium.
-It was completed in 2022 and the opening took place on 30th September 2022.
-The stadium has capacity of approximately 32,500 fans and features a unique underground road system that the teams will use to enter the stadium.
-Construction has suffered from major delays due to the local authorities taking too long on confirming certain proposals concerning the stadium's road system but construction of the system has finally begun as of March 2020.
+Construction of an all-new purpose-built stadium initially began on 28 July 2017 in the site of the old Nikos Goumas stadium.
+It suffered from major delays due to the local authorities taking too long on confirming certain proposals concerning the stadium's road system.
+Construction was completed in 2022.
+The stadium has capacity of approximately 32,500 fans and features a unique underground road system that the teams use to enter the stadium.

+Agia Sophia Stadium features The Museum of Refugee Hellenism of AEK Athens.
+It is open daily from Tuesday to Sunday (10:00-18.00).

 The stadium's opening ceremony took place on 30 September 2022.
-AEK Athens won Ionikos Nikaias 4–1 in their new stadium opening game on 3 October 2022, a game conducted for the sixth fixture of the 2022–23 Greek Super League.
+AEK Athens won Ionikos 4–1 in their new stadium opening game on 3 October 2022, a game conducted for the sixth fixture of the 2022–23 Greek Super League.